Inria-Empenn/lesion_viewer/Readme.md

 ### Create a task file to view a database

-The `create_lesions_list.py` script is an example to create a json task file.
+The `create_lesions_list.py` script in this repository is an example to create a json task file.

-A task file is a json with the following fields:
+A task file has the following structure:

 ```
 {